adunderwood/RaspberryPi_NAS/Raspberry Pi Zero 2w/README.md

 ## API Endpoints

-The script expects JSON responses from the following endpoints:
+The script expects JSON responses from the following endpoints.

+**Note**: As of the unified NAS service, all endpoints are served from a single service on port 5000.
+See `../Raspberry Pi 5/README.md` for the unified service documentation.

 ### Disk Info (`NAS_URL`)
 ```json